I welcome the Minister of State, Deputy English, to the House,

 I welcome the Minister of State to the House.
 We soldiered together for a few years on housing and he was a very formidable Minister of State.
 I am delighted that he has been reappointed a Minister of State, particularly in this area as I know he has a strong record in enterprise.
 As a rural man who represents part of the constituency of Meath, he would be very aware of the difficulties that are faced by small enterprises.

 Let us talk about microfinance but use simple language.
 We have talked about the importance of liquidity to support small businesses.
-Let us start with small enterprises because that is the focus of this legislation.
+Let us start with small enterprises because they are the focus of this legislation.

 However, we also need to encourage innovation and entrepreneurship in every aspect and I see people around me here who have a strong record in entrepreneurship.
 It is fabulous to see these people taking their places in Seanad Éireann and I hope they bring those skills and their enthusiasm for business to the job at hand because unless one is enthusiastic, has belief and is hungry to succeed, one will not succeed at business.
 That is the reality of it and that is important.